 You may also have a shadow box, which can be personalised with a wedding photo, a copy of your vows, or anything else you find meaningful.

 The official introduces the sand ceremony, or –

-A chosen person introduces the ceremony and reads words meaningful to the couple before or after the sand is poured.
+1. A chosen person introduces the ceremony and reads meaningful words to the couple before or after the sand is poured

-Now the bride and groom say their official vows.
+4. Now the bride and groom say their official vows

-Some of the favourite words to be said during the sand ceremony are poems about sand and love, of which there are plenty to be found online.
-It’s important to keep in mind that your non-religious ceremony may not allow religious references.
+5. Some of the favourite words to be said during the sand ceremony are poems about sand and love, of which there are plenty to be found online.
+It’s important to keep in mind that your non-religious ceremony may not allow religious references

-The sand ceremony is a deeply personal and meaningful touch to the most important part of your wedding day – make your ceremony more about you than any pre-written vows or customs could ever convey.
+The sand ceremony is a deeply personal and meaningful touch to the most important part of your wedding day and makes your ceremony more about you than any pre-written vows or customs could ever convey.